 Note: I personally recommend Sylvane now because it's a dedicated electrical appliance store specializing in air cooling, purifying and dehumidifying, so their staff know what they're talking about and their after-sales service is excellent.

 Plus the prices are comparable to all the major online retail stores... and you get free shipping on these models!

 Here are some other great swamp coolers that you may be interested in taking a closer look at:

-This great air cooler provides an option for cooling smaller rooms in your home or in the office that is energy efficient during hot, dry weather conditions.
+This great portable air cooler from Honeywell provides an option for cooling smaller rooms in your home or in the office that is energy efficient during hot, dry weather conditions.

-This is a smaller, more compact cooler than the model from Hessaire above and while it doesn't pack the same level of cooling power, it's perfect for smaller areas and spot cooling.
+This is a slightly smaller, more compact cooler than the model from Hessaire above and while it doesn't pack the same level of cooling power, it's perfect for smaller areas up to 320 sq ft and for spot cooling.

 Take a look at these attractive features:

 - Non-compressor based system cools naturally, efficiently and inexpensively

 - Uses 80% less power than an AC!